fiee/fiee-dorsale/README.rst

 -----

 * Use class based views
-* Try to extract base model stuff to mixins to ease inheritance, have a look at https://github.com/bmihelac/ (django-site-permissions and django-sites-ext)
+* Have a look at https://github.com/bmihelac/ (django-site-permissions and django-sites-ext)
 * Add Sphinx_ docs and enhance setup.py